pholser/junit-quickcheck/README.md

 junit-quickcheck is a library that supports writing and running property-based tests in JUnit, inspired by QuickCheck for Haskell.

+Property-based tests capture characteristics, or "properties", of the output of code that should be true given arbitrary inputs that meet certain criteria.
+For example, imagine a function that produces a list of the prime factors of a positive integer `n` greater than 1.
+Regardless of the specific value of `n`, the function must give a list whose members are all primes, must equal `n` when all multiplied together, and must be different from the factorization of a positive integer `m` greater than 1 and not equal to `n`.

+Rather than testing such properties for all possible inputs, junit-quickcheck and other QuickCheck kin generate some number of random inputs, and verify that the properties hold at least for the generated inputs.
+This gives us some reasonable assurance over time that the properties hold true for any valid inputs.

+## Getting junit-quickcheck

 [Version 0.7](https://pholser.github.io/junit-quickcheck/index.html) is the current stable version of junit-quickcheck.